GDevelopApp/GDevelop-documentation/docs/gdevelop5/tutorials/follow-player-with-camera/index.md

     Learn [how to install](https://gdevelop-wiki-git-fork-lunimoon-patch-2-gdevelop.vercel.app/gdevelop5/extensions/search/) new extensions by following a step-by-step guide.

+### Follow an object with several cameras

+Games can contain a lot of objects.
+Using several layers is a way to keep a project organized, but also to manage camera movements.
+All layers (except for UI layers) should likely be moved the same way when a character is followed. *Read more on [how cameras and layers](https://wiki.gdevelop.io/gdevelop5/interface/scene-editor/layers-and-cameras/#dimensions-and-angle-of-the-camera) work.*

+To follow a single object with different layers (each layer has a single camera), install the **[Copy camera settings](https://wiki.gdevelop.io/gdevelop5/extensions/copy-camera-settings/)** extension.
+It allows to copy the main camera's position to a secondary camera.

 ### Keep a character at the exact center of the camera